yoratoni/celk/README.md

 The first one is slower because the input is coming from the SECP256K1 algorithm, which makes it big to process for the SHA-256 algorithm.

+### A list of things that I want to do to improve the performances
+- [x] Use a better private key generator (str -> bigint).
+- [x] Use a single Buffer for the entire execution of the generator.

+#### About the single buffer:
+The goal is to initialize it once from the public key.
+As the private key & secp256k1 are big integers, we're using strings only once to write into the Buffer cache.

+Maybe I'll find a way to write big integers directly into the Buffer cache, I tried some techniques but it was much slower than using strings (I think it's called `bit twiddling`, I'll try that again one day)..

 ### Benchmarking of the private keys generator (1,000,000 iterations)
 From `v1.0.3`, it seems not necessary to improve / benchmark the private key generator anymore,